IbriRima/Sammani-PoC/README.md

    ## Building from Scratch
    We were able to find <strong>"Medical Dictionary in Tunisian Sign Languages"</strong> a dictionnary created by the IFT making the translation from french to Tunisian Sign Language
    ## Already Available Ressources
-   As described this booklet contains 160 words used in the context of a medical consultation with their respective signs.
+   This booklet contains 160 words used in the context of a medical consultation with their respective signs.
 By asking a doctor, we've sampled 16 relevant words as a starting size for our vocabulary.

 ## Video shooting guidlines